Jaykul/RequiredModules/ReadMe.md

 Remember, Install-RequiredModule does not explicitly require PowerShellGet.
 PowerShell 5+ automatically include a version of it, and we assume that you're using it to install this script.
 If you need a higher version (which you very well may) you should put it in your RequiredModules manifest.

+## Missing Functionality

+- We need to handle PowerShellGet (and PackageManagement) specially.
+If they are in the list, install them first AND import them.
+This would allow clean environments to install pre-release modules.
+- We should read the hashtable in RequiredModules.psd1 in order.
+The Configuration module can do this, but obviously it would be problematic for Install-RequiredModule to have a module dependency...

 ## Contributing

 This project is MIT licensed and I'm happy to accept PRs, feature requests or bug reports.